 Having a sick bird is very stressful as few veterinarians are skilled in bird medicine and surgery.
 At Pittwater Animal Hospital we are fortunate to have Dr Juliet Smithyman who has a special interest in birds.

 All of our other veterinarians are well trained in general bird medicine and intensive care.
 This means when your bird is sick they can be seen straight away, stabilised and treatment initiated.
-Sadly Juliet and Bryn can not work every day.
+Sadly Juliet can not work every day.

 When should I bring my bird to the vet?